dotnet/docs-maui/docs/ios/wireless-deployment.md

     Xcode pairs with the iOS device.

-1. In the **Devices and Simulators** window, in the left column, a network icon will appear next to any connected device that's paired:
+1. In the **Devices and Simulators** window, in the left column, a network icon will appear next to a connected device that's paired:

     :::image type="content" source="media/wireless-deployment/xcode-paired.png" alt-text="Screenshot of Devices and Simulators window showing a paired iOS device.":::

 1. Disconnect the USB cable and check that the device remains paired.

-Xcode will retain the pairing settings, and so the device shouldn't need to be paired again.
+Xcode will retain the pairing settings, so the device shouldn't need to be paired again.

 ## Unpair an iOS device